-FLYING FRONTIERS BUSH pilot ACADEMY
+FLYING FRONTIERS BUSH pilot training

 Backcountry flying is what we do, practically on a daily basis, whether on a Bushflying Safari, or just locally while training or exploring.